Painting Walls, Brush vs. Roller

 The above photos didn’t pick up on the true color of the paint – No natural lighting as the window is still covered up.
 Here are better photos, but they still show only the first coat….

-By the time I was done with the second coat, it was late and I was tired, so I didn’t take finished photos, but that’s okay because we’ll be posting an office reveal once it’s all put together.
+By the time I was done with the second coat, it was late and I was tired, so I didn’t take finished photos.
 In case you were wondering, the paint is Benjamin Moore’s ‘Anchor Gray’. 🙂